justinsovine/oops/README.md

 # Oops

 **Oops** is a simple bug tracker built with a CakePHP API and Vue 3.
 Submit, view, and update bugs.
-No auth, no fluff—just bugs.
+No auth, no fluff, just bugs.

 ## Stack